HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_advanced_cfg/rm_production_mult_clusters.md

             -   Click **Next**.
             -   Specify the dynamic cluster properties for the minimum and maximum number of server instances.
             -   Review the summary page to verify your actions and then click **Finish**.
-            -   Run on of the following commands to create the dynamic cluster:
+            -   Run one of the following commands to create the dynamic cluster:

                 -   AIX and Linux: `./ConfigEngine.sh cluster-node-config-dynamic-cluster-setup -DWasPassword=dmgr_password`
                 -   Windows: `ConfigEngine.bat cluster-node-config-dynamic-cluster-setup -DWasPassword=dmgr_password`